-Fluid flow markets are characterized by applications in many different sectors, such as water desalination, oil and gas exploration and processing, and power generation.
-We have been and continue to be the global leader for energy recovery devices ("ERDs") in the water desalination market with our patented Pressure Exchanger® technology and turbochargers.
+Fluid flow markets are characterized by applications in many different sectors, such as water desalination, oil and gas production, and other potential fluid flow applications.
+We have been and continue to be the global leader for energy recovery devices ("ERDs") in the water desalination market with our proprietary Pressure Exchanger® technology and turbochargers.
 We also provide high-performance and high-efficiency pumps to facilitate a packaged solution to our customers.
-Building on our leading technology, brand, and reputation, we are now expanding into other fluid flow markets such as amine treatment application in the oil and gas industry while exploring other fluid flow markets such as chemical processing.
+Building on our leading technology, brand, and reputation, we have expanded into other fluid flow markets, such as amine treatment application in the oil and gas industry, while exploring end markets for which our products may be applicable.